lee-xingfeng/lee-xingfeng.github.io/_pages/about.md

 - **Deep learning**: it uses deep learning for clustering and classification tasks.

 # 🔥 News
+- \[**Publications**\]: May.
+1, 2026, one paper was accepted by The International Conference on Machine Learning 2026!
+Congrats to Hao and coauthors🎉
 - \[**Publications**\]: Apr.
 16, 2026, one paper was accepted by Neural Networks! 🎉
 - \[**Publications**\]: Mar.
 20, 2026, one paper was accepted by Pattern Recognition!
 Congrats to Shen and coauthors! 🎉
 - \[**Publications**\]: Mar.
 12, 2026, one paper was accepted by Pattern Recognition!
 Congrats to Hao and coauthors! 🎉